open-telemetry/opentelemetry.io/content/en/blog/2024/otel-collector-anti-patterns/index.md

   reduce costs, enriching telemetry with extra metadata, and generating new telemetry, such as metrics derived from spans.
-- **Using a Collector to ingest telemetry data makes it easy to change to a new back-end or export the data in a different format.** If we want to change how telemetry is being processed or exported, that change happens in one place (the Collector!), as opposed to making the same change for multiple applications in your organization.
+- **Using a Collector to ingest telemetry data makes it easy to change to a new backend or export the data in a different format.** If we want to change how telemetry is being processed or exported, that change happens in one place (the Collector!), as opposed to making the same change for multiple applications in your organization.